1050-1026-Great Vocals

 Writer/Composer: Giuseppi Verdi (1836)

 Curious to see why so many people feel intimidated by Opera?
 Why not start with what many consider the greatest female voice of the 20th century.
-It’s easy to see why her career lasted so long, and it can only be agreed, we experienced one of the most stunning vocals of all time.
+It’s easy to see why her career lasted so long, and it can only be agreed, we find ourselves in awe by experiencing one of the most stunning vocals of all time.
 “El Superba” stretches her wings here, and she uses her voice like a secret weapon, converting all challengers.
-With her 4th entry on our list, we hear what seems impossible, an angelic, celestial, mesmerizing, soprano voice…A Jaw-Dropping Performance.
+Is she imitating a flute, or is it a violin.
+Regardless, with her 4th entry on our list, we hear what seems impossible, or even not of this earth—an angelic, celestial, mesmerizing, soprano voice…An Absolutely Jaw-Dropping Performance!

-This style is called pianissimo.
-She also actually imitates a violin.
+Link - This style is called pianissimo.
+She also actually imitates a flute, and then, even a violin.

 1035.
 YOU’RE GONNA MISS THIS (2008)